wp-plugins/events-made-easy/readme.txt

 * Feature: RSS pubdate can now also be the event start time
 * Feature: separate format for ICAL entries
 * Feature: zoom factor can be changed for the global or individual maps
+* Feature: added new filter eme_event_preinsert_filter, taking place just before the event is inserted in the DB
 * Bugfix: correct escaping of characters for ical format
 * Bugfix: better regex replacement for replacing placeholders
 * Bugfix: make sure URL's created by placeholders aren't touched by wordpress anymore